allenai/dolma3/datasets/dolmino2/pools/2T/reddit_to_flashcards/README.md

 Finally, the data from Step #2 was input to a synthetic rewriting pipeline to generate academic QA items with coverage of diverse question formats.

-We defined 7 categories of question format inspired by variation observed in MMLU, and used these to construct prompts for QA text generation.
-The format categories are as follows:
+We defined 7 categories of question structure inspired by variation observed in MMLU, and used these to construct prompts for QA text generation.
+The structure categories are as follows:
 1. open-ended
 2. statement completion
 3. fill-in-the-blank